A Comprehensive Guide to Fair Use Images

 The Digital Adaptation of Fair Use

 In the past, a photograph, painting or drawing was singular and there was a way to tell the original from a copy.
 For this reason, fair use was much easier to apply and enforce.
 However, digital images have made it so original works of photographers duplicate effortlessly.
 As such, fair use adapted for digital images to ensure protection of copyrighted works.
+When considering the new landscape of fair use, think of the difference between copying a physical painting versus copying an image on a computer.
+Certainly, the level of effort and detail when copying a physical painting is immense.
+Copying an image digitally, no matter how complex, is done with the click of a mouse.

 Fair Use in the Social Media Age